 Cosmopolitanism is composed of individuals, and multiculturalism of tribes.
 The former is based on civilized people evolving towards an ever-improving future, and the latter on highly gregarious ethnic groups anchored in the past and mediocrity.

-LET’S BUILD A BETTER WORLD!: Let’s avoid harmful gregariousness
+BUILDING A BETTER WORLD!
+Avoid harmful gregariousness

 Immigration of the second type leads to the compartmentalization of society into ghettos, into different parallel societies, sometimes in conflict.
 It is possible that sooner or later tensions, violent conflicts, or even wars may arise between them, as in Lebanon or the Balkans.